puzl-cloud/terraform-puzl-gitlabrunnerclaim/README.md

-# Puzl GitLab Runner Claim Terraform module
+# puzl.cloud Terraform module for GitLab Runner Claim

 ## Overview

-This Terraform module is a way of requesting a GitLab runner within [GitLab Pipelines Service](https://gitlab-pipelines.puzl.cloud) by Puzl.
+This Terraform module is a way of requesting a GitLab runner within [Cloud Pipelines Service](https://gitlab-pipelines.puzl.cloud) by Puzl.

 `GitLabRunnerClaim` resources can be created only in the Claim Namespace created by `GitLabPipelinesIntegration`, which might be used to provide isolation between GitLab runners of different organization units.
 Administrator (owner of Puzl account) always has full permissions on all `GitLabRunnerClaim` resources within the Puzl account.
 The detailed description of the fields used in this module can be found in the related [GitLab Runner Claim documentation](https://gitlab-pipelines.puzl.cloud/docs/api/custom-puzl-resources/gitlab-runner-claim/).